unsaved/gradle-javaPropFile-plugin/README.txt

         sides and in expand() Strings or text files):
             \\$  Unless $ used to specify an extension object
             \\}  Otherwise it would end the ${...}
-        IMPORTANT:  } ESCAPING IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK, BUT IS NOT IN A PUBLIC RELEASE YET.

     Precedence works intuitively, not freakishly like Ant properties.